2026 SPIRIT of Inclusion Expo

 Joyner Park Community Center, 701 Harris Road

-Wake Forest Parks, Recreation & Cultural Resources is partnering with the Shepherd Center to offer the 2025 SPIRIT of Inclusion Expo on Sunday, March 23, from 11 a.m.-2 p.m. at the Joyner Park Community Center, 701 Harris Road.
+Wake Forest Parks, Recreation & Cultural Resources is offering the 2026 SPIRIT of Inclusion Expo on Saturday, March 21, from 11 a.m.-2 p.m. at the Joyner Park Community Center, 701 Harris Road.

 Free and open to everyone, the Spirit of Inclusion Expo is a one-day event dedicated towards connecting individuals with disabilities and their families with valuable resources and services.
 Our expo aims to provide information, support, and opportunities to enhance the quality of life for attendees.